ScottColson/CCLLCCodeLibraries/docs/README.md

 used within process to inject dependencies.
 Using a container simplifies maintenance and extensibility of any created processes.

-- CCLLC.Core.Encryption: A standardized encryption implementation.
+- [CCLLC.Core.Encryption](/CCLLC.Core.Encryption.md): A simple SHA256 encryption implementation.

-- CCLLC.Core.Net: A standardized implementation for building HTTP web requests.
+- [CCLLC.Core.Net](/CCLLC.Core.Net.md): A simplified implementation for building HTTP web requests.
 This module provides an interface and implementation that wraps the System.Net HttpWebRequest which results in code that can be unit tested because the web request execution process can be mocked.